PankajR1998/git-practice/README.md

 6. git remote -v: one can see the origin to the repository.

-7. git push -u origin main: here commited data in main branch pushed to origin.
+7. git push -u origin main: here commited data in main branch pushed to origin by user(-u).